 Use of the Patient Portal for completion of BADBIR questionnaires is optional – if you prefer to complete questionnaires on paper at your appointment, then you can let us know.

-I have enclosed an information sheet containing details of how to access the Portal, and where you can find more information on the BADBIR website.
+If you are interested in registering to use the portal, you can access the registration page by using the link https://patient.badbir.org/

+You will need your study ID number, which we have included in this letter or your NHS Number.
+Alternatively, you can forward us your email address and we will organise for an email invite to be sent to you.

+Once you are registered with the BADBIR patient portal you will be sent reminders when you are due to input data but you can also add data whenever you like to.
+We will also keep you up to date with the latest research findings by sending an annual patient newsletter to your email address.

 If you have any questions, please call the research team at [CENTRE NAME] on [telephone number].

 Thank you for your continued participation.